 The authors of the program recognise that the underlying causes of violence and discrimination against women and girls are rooted in the ways women have been traditionally viewed and treated in our society.

 The goal of the I Respect program is to provide coaches, educators and mentors with tools to help raise awareness about healthy, respectful manhood and prevent violence and discrimination against all women and girls.

 The program looks not only at the difficulties caused for women and girls by the rigid gender construct, but for the boys and men as well.

 - decreases language and actions that degrade women, girls and other marginalised groups

 - decreases instances of bullying and homophobia

-Currently we are running workshops in local High Schools each term and have been for 2 years.
-If you are interested in accessing this program for your school or group please contact Sue Pollock on 49874674.
+We run workshops in and/or with local High Schools each term.
+If you are interested in accessing this program for your school or group give us a ring on 49874674.